Exo: 2016–2017: Further success and initial solo activities

 Exo's third studio album Ex'Act and its singles "Lucky One" and "Monster" were released on June 9, 2016, with both Korean and Mandarin versions.
 The album broke the record for the highest first-week sales of a Korean album, previously set by the band's own fourth EP Sing For You.
 "Monster" became Exo's first number one on the Billboard World Digital Songs chart.
-On August 18, 2016, a repackaged edition of the album, titled Lotto, was released; it added four new songs, including the single of the same name.
+On August 18, a repackaged edition of the album, titled Lotto, was released; it added four new songs, including the single of the same name.
 Within two months of its original release, the two editions combined sold over 1.17 million copies, making Ex'Act Exo's third million seller album and earning the group the title of "triple million sellers".

-On July 21, contractual disputes between Kris and Luhan and SM Entertainment were settled and both members left the group.
+On July 21, 2016, contractual disputes between Kris and Luhan and SM Entertainment were settled and both members left the group.
 On July 22, Exo embarked on its third headlining tour, Exoplanet 3 – The Exo'rdium, with a record six consecutive concerts at the Olympic Gymnastics Arena.

+In late 2016, the group members spent time advancing their solo careers.
+On October 28, Lay released his debut EP, Lose Control.
+Chen, Baekhyun, and Xiumin debuted in the group's first sub-unit, Exo-CBX, releasing their first EP Hey Mama! on October 31.

+On December 7, 2016, Exo released their second Japanese single, "Coming Over".
+Selling over 158,000 copies, it reached number two on the Oricon weekly chart and became the band's second Japanese single to receive a platinum certification from the Recording Industry Association of Japan.
+Exo's third winter release and fifth EP For Life was released on December 19.

 On May 28, 2017, the tour ended with the second of two consecutive concerts at the Seoul Olympic Stadium, the largest stadium in South Korea.
 The tour brought the band's total number of concerts to over 100.
-In June, Lay announced he would not take part in the band's next album and would instead focus on his acting career.
-On December 7, Exo released their second Japanese single, "Coming Over".
-Selling over 158,000 copies, it reached number two on the Oricon weekly chart and became the band's second Japanese single to receive a platinum certification from the Recording Industry Association of Japan.
-Exo's third winter release and fifth EP For Life was released on December 19.
-In 2016, the group members spent time advancing their solo careers.
-Chen, Baekhyun, and Xiumin debuted in the group's first sub-unit, Exo-CBX, releasing their first EP Hey Mama! on October 31.
-On October 28, Lay released his debut EP, Lose Control.
+In June 2017, Lay announced he would not take part in the band's next album and would instead focus on his acting career.